-Fluid-filled cysts visible on the surface of the kidney or occasionally embedded inside.

-Slight cystic conditions may be trimmed and passed.

-When the cystic condition is more than slight, the affected kidney(s) are condemned.
+- Fluid-filled cysts visible on the surface of the kidney or occasionally embedded inside. - Slight cystic conditions may be trimmed and passed. - When the cystic condition is more than slight, the kidneys are condemned.

-Cysticercosis (Beef Measles) 9 CFR 311.23
+CYSTICERCOSIS (Beef Measles) 9 CFR 311.23

-Infective form of the human tapeworm.

-Cysts appear as 1⁄4 to 1⁄2 inch sized "blisters" in the meat.

-Larvae are inside the cysts.

-Usually located in the muscles with best circulation (cheeks, skirt, round, heart, etc.).

-Retain carcass and parts for veterinary disposition.
+- Infective form of the human tapeworm. - Cysts appear as 1⁄2 to 1⁄2 inch sized "blisters" in the meat. - Larvae are inside the cysts. - Usually located in the muscles with best circulation (cheeks, skirt, round, heart, etc.). - Retain carcass and parts for veterinary disposition.